 Starting from the beginning may seem like obvious advice, but you’d be surprised how many calligraphy novices skip over the basics and then feel disappointed when their attempts don’t look the way they’d like.
-To learn the basics of calligraphy, it’s best to start by having a go at forming strokes – even before you’ve bought any calligraphy tools.
+To learn the basics of calligraphy, it’s best to start by having a go at forming strokes even before you’ve bought any calligraphy tools.
 You can use a regular pen and paper for this.

 Calligraphy letters are made up of strokes.
-There are downstrokes, when your pen or brush sweeps down, and upstrokes, when your pen sweeps up.
-Practicing letter strokes is known as a calligraphy drill, and it’s hugely beneficial to spend time practicing these drills again and again before you attempt to write actual letters or words.
+There are downstrokes (when your pen or brush sweeps down) and upstrokes (when your pen sweeps up).
+Practising letter strokes is known as a calligraphy drill, and it’s hugely beneficial to spend time practising these drills again and again before you attempt to write actual letters or words.

 Or you can even sign up for free online drill courses, like the Happy Ever Crafter’s ShowMeYourDrills course, where you’ll receive printable workbooks, 20-minute assignments, and daily how-to videos.
 To learn more about the importance of drills and learning the basics, have a watch of the video below.

 2. Get the right supplies

-While it’s fine to practice calligraphy drills using a ballpoint pen or a pencil, when you’re ready to take things to the next level, it’s important to have the right tools.
-If you’re just starting out, or aren’t yet sure calligraphy is for you, it might seem sensible to buy cheaper supplies – but calligraphy tools aren’t all created equal.
+While it’s fine to practise calligraphy drills using a ballpoint pen or a pencil, when you’re ready to take things to the next level, it’s important to have the right tools.
+If you’re just starting out, or aren’t yet sure calligraphy is for you, it might seem sensible to buy cheaper supplies.
+However, it is worth keeping in mind that calligraphy tools aren’t all created equal.

 If you’re a beginner, you don’t need to buy all the tools, but some of the basics you will want to have to hand are:

 The nibs that are usually recommended for beginners are the Nikko G nibs and the Zebra G nibs, because they’re sturdy and have the right level of flexibility.
 When you’re starting out, you need to get used to applying varying pressure for different strokes, and when a nib is too flexible, it can make things harder.

 But generally, straight pen holders are easier to control when you’re new to calligraphy.
 The Speedball Pen Holder is popular with beginners – or, if you’re happy to spend a bit more, the Tachikawa Comic Pen Holder is considered one of the best.

-Ink: Your ink should be rich and opaque.
+- Ink: Your ink should be rich and opaque.
 Ink that’s too thick or too watery makes it harder to be precise with your strokes.
 Black ink is always the go-to colour, and Zig Cartoonist Sumi Ink is one of the most popular brands.

-Paper: Choosing the right paper is an often overlooked part of buying calligraphy supplies, but it’s very important.
+- Paper: Choosing the right paper is an often overlooked part of buying calligraphy supplies, but it’s very important.
 Getting the wrong type of paper can cause your nib to become stuck, or your ink to bleed through the page.
 The smoother the paper, the better, as this allows your pen to effortlessly slide over the page.
 You can buy calligraphy pads on the Scribbler website or over on Amazon.

 If you like, you can purchase your calligraphy supplies all together by buying a calligraphy kit.
 Scribblers stock a Modern Calligraphy Starter Set, or alternatively you can buy either the Sheaffer Calligraphy Maxikit or the Staedtler Steel Calligraphy Pen Set over on Amazon, which are both good sets for calligraphy beginners.

-Do bear in mind that no matter how good quality your tools are, pointed pens, inks and nibs take some getting used to – especially if you’ve never used a fountain pen before.
+Do bear in mind that no matter how good quality your tools are, pointed pens, inks, and nibs take some getting used to – especially if you’ve never used a fountain pen before.
 You’ll need to learn to prep and clean your nib, vary how much pressure you’re using, and keep an eye on your ink supply.

-3. Practice your technique
+3. Practise your technique

-The best piece of advice out there for any budding calligrapher is to practice – a lot!
-The more you practice, the more natural calligraphy will feel.
+The best piece of advice out there for any budding calligrapher is to practise – a lot!
+The more you practise, the more natural calligraphy will feel.
 Just like learning to knit, muscle memory plays a part here, and while writing letters may feel slow to start with, you’ll soon begin to get a feel for the speed, rhythm and pressure.
 Eventually, writing ornate words and letters will become second-nature.

 If you like to receive instruction and guidance while learning, you might want to consider purchasing an online course.
-Udemy’s Calligraphy for Beginners: Creating Strong Lines and Introduction to Modern Calligraphy Using a Dip Pen and Ink focus on ensuring you’re comfortable using your tools and mastering basic strokes and lines before you move onto the more challenging art of lettering.
+Udemy’s Calligraphy for Beginners: Creating Strong Lines focuses on ensuring you’re comfortable using your tools and mastering basic strokes and lines before you move onto the more challenging art of lettering.
 You’ll learn how to angle your pen and develop your own rhythm.